kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 #### Risk: Amount of writes performed by leader election increases substantially

-This enhancement introduces an identity lease for each instance of each component.
+This enhancement introduces a LeaseCandidate lease for each instance of each component.

 Example: